awortuibenem/pocoOS/README.md

 ## Usage

-To use PocoOS, simply run the `main.py` script and follow the on-screen instructions.
+To use pocoOS, simply run the `main.py` script and follow the on-screen instructions.

 ## Installation